-Comment Form Bishop Airport - Proposed Commercial Air Service Environmental Assessment / Initial Study Public Scoping Workshop January 22, 2020 Name: Descent Row Address: When commenting, please include your full name and address.
+Bishop Airport - Proposed Commercial Air Service Environmental Assessment / Initial Study Public Scoping Workshop

+Name: Steam Rivo Address: Phone or Email: When commenting, please include your full name and address.
 Before including your address, phone number, e-mail address, or other personal identifying information in your comment, be advised that your entire comment - including your personal identifying information - may be made publicly available at any time.
-Phone or Email: While you can ask in your comment to withhold from public review your personal identifying information in public review your personal identifying information in the public your personal identifying information information, it cannot be guaranteed that we will be able to do so.
+While you can ask in your comment to withhold from public review your personal identifying information, it cannot be guaranteed that we will be able to do so.
 Please provide comments in the area below.
-(See back or attach additional sheets if necessary):
+(See back trushing pathons on the She s for attach additional sheets if necessary): The comment period ends on February 6, 2020